plx-pdg/plx-pdg.github.io/docs/src/build.md

 ## Build system design

-Design brainstorming on "How to structure a system to build C, C++ and Java, to support various dependencies and reduce or remove necessary configurations to a minimum ?"
+Design brainstorming on
+> How to structure a system to build C, C++ and Java, to support various dependencies and reduce/remove manual configurations to a minimum ?
+> How to make the build cache mostly invisible ?

 ```sh
 cppexos # exos repository